Admissions FAQ

 Spring – November 1

-For bachelor’s students, it is possible to apply late.
-For those who miss the main application deadline, an extension is offered for a $25 late fee in addition to the application fee.
 Before you apply late, consider when classes begin and that there will be many things to do before you can register.
 Order/submit all of your transcripts right away because delays in submitting transcripts will delay financial aid.
-Also be aware that you will not be considered for Nanook Pledge or Nanook Commitment scholarships if you apply past the listed deadline.
+Also be aware that you will not be considered for Nanook Pledge or Nanook Commitment scholarships if you apply past the admissions application deadline.

 Graduate degree programs (including post-baccalaureate certificates and graduate certificates) have variable deadlines, and are often much earlier than listed on the general Admissions website.
 It is often not possible to submit a late application for graduate studies.
+For more information regarding graduate degree program admissions deadlines, please contact UAF’s Graduate School.

 Author